Laura and Bryan Moore of Peoria, AZ, believe the best cardiac care in the world is worth traveling for.

 Lilly is now an active 4-year-old who loves riding bikes and playing with her older sister, Alex.
 “Lilly is flourishing,” says Laura.
 “She loves people, she loves life — she’s a joy.”

 Lilly’s CHOP team works with her pediatric cardiologist in Arizona to manage her follow-up care, and Lilly will continue to come to CHOP once a year for checkups with Dr. Szwast.
-When she’s a little older, she’ll enroll in the Single Ventricle Survivorship Program, which has provided care for more than 400 patients — many of whom, like Lilly, travel to CHOP from outside the Philadelphia area.
+When she’s a little older, she’ll enroll in the Single Ventricle Survivorship Clinic, part of the Child and Adolescent Mood Program (CHAMP), which has provided care for more than 400 patients — many of whom, like Lilly, travel to CHOP from outside the Philadelphia area.